JCI and WPML

 Asking the API

-Depending on the language you want to ask the API.
-For that you need to know what language a page has.
+Depending on the language, you want to ask the API.
+For that, you need to know what language a page has.
 WPML “knows” that, and then JCI too.

 The twig-function wp_get_page_properties gives us all info about a page.

-A example code snippet:
+An example code snippet:

 {# get all page properties #} {% set pprop = wp_get_page_properties() %} {# in case wpml is active #} wpml: {{pprop.wpml.lang}}<br> {% if pprop.wpml.lang=="de" %} DE {% else %} EN {% endif %}

-twig-functions for handling WPML-settings of a page
+Twig functions for handling WPML settings of a page

 jci_wpml_element_language_details(pageid, cpt="post")